 Creating a child theme is not complicated, however you can use the WordPress codex if necessary.

 To build a child theme, you will need :

 - a text editor

-- of the Divi theme
+- from Divi theme

-- to create a file style.css
+- file to create a style.css

-- to create a file functions.php
+- to create a functions.php

 2 - Creating the file functions.php